FantomX1/datatables/README.md

 cd vendor/fantomx1/datatables && php /var/www/html/fantomx1/packagesAssetsSupport/initAssets.php -w=../../../backend/web -o=assets
 ```
 where the -w is the relative path to the documentRoot/webDir directory, where to position the assets
-(Note: later can be added functionality of the command asking interactively for the documentRoot location)
+(Note: later can be added functionality of the command asking interactively for the documentRoot location, plus hooking
+on composer post-install
+)

 <b>Roadmap:</b>